Know these signs

 The heart can’t keep up with the incoming blood supply, so fluid backs up and collects in the tissue.

-For more help recognizing and managing the signs of HF, register for the Keep It Pumping resource program, including your free Heart Failure Handbook.
+For more help recognizing and managing the signs of Heart Failure, register for the Keep It Pumping resource program, including your free Heart Failure Handbook.

 Take this quiz to find out.